Date published: 8 March 2024

 Colleagues from various organisations joined with primary care during the annual show to ensure that farming communities were offered an opportunity to check their health, as well as raising awareness of mental health and the importance of cancer screening.

-Sam - Updated Profile Pic.jpgSam Gargett, Project Manager for Primary Care Services said: “It was fantastic to be invited to the show by Rickerby Ltd to provide this important opportunity to target agriculture and rural communities as part of our outreach health prevention work.
+Sam - Updated Profile Pic.jpgSam Gargett, Project Manager for Primary Care Services North Cumbria said: “It was fantastic to be invited to the show by Rickerby Ltd to provide this important opportunity to target agriculture and rural communities as part of our outreach health prevention work.

 “We’re working in conjunction with our GP practices to make this happen and it’s part of our project to lift work out of the practices and ensure a team is available to attend events such as this, to represent the practices and further support our local rural communities.